 Double Take - A Reexamination of Democracy and Autocracy in Modern Polities - Kristian S. Gleditsch, Michael D. Ward, Institute of Behavioral Science, University of Colorado. - The Polity data are widely used to explore the causes and consequences of democratic authority patterns.
 These data often have been used uncritically.
 The authors explore some of the theoretical and empirical characteristics of these data.
-They show how the analytical composition of the well-known democracy and autocracy scores is not upheld by an empirical analysis of the component measurements and demonstrate that democracy, as measured by the Polity indicators, is fundamentally a reflection of decisional constraints on the chief executive.
+They show how the analytical composition of the well-known democracy and autocracy scores is not upheld by an empirical analysis of the component measurements and demonstrate that democracy is fundamentally a reflection of decisional constraints on the chief executive.

 Abstract: All politicians, regardless of the nominal form of government within which they operate, face the trade-off between current period gains and tenure extension.
 That is, rulers can exploit their power for personal gain, but they risk being removed from their positions of power, either through a popular vote or a coup or revolution.
 If they temper their exploitation to remain in power, they sacrifice some of their current personal gain.
 Essentially all politicians are limited autocrats, where the limitations imposed on them differ according to the institutional structure under which they rule.

 MARTIN C. MCGUIRE, University of California, Irvine, Mancur L. Olson Jr, University of Maryland.